Last updated 2014

 off.
 In addition, the lasers were fired momentarily in single-shot mode at only two distances--1,000 feet and 500 feet.
 If a speed didn't appear instantly the laser was considered jammed.
 However, in the real world, the laser trigger is held down and it transmits continuously, acquiring a speed almost immediately.
 Firing a laser in single shots is like firing an M60 machine gun, good for 550 rounds per minute, as a single shot weapon--it defeats the whole principle which, perhaps may have been the intention here.)

-We were hoping to like the K40 Calibre remote radar detector and was intrigued by the promise of wireless operation.
+I was hoping to like the K40 Calibre remote radar detector and was intrigued by the promise of wireless operation.
 So

-We were disappointed to find that it has some major holes in its performance envelope and wireless operation for this
+I was disappointed to find that it has some major holes in its performance envelope and wireless operation for this

 type of mobile electronics isn't necessarily an advantage.